 Since the IceHogs inception in 1999, the team has prided itself in giving back to the community.
 In 17 seasons, the IceHogs have contributed over $1-million to the Rock River Valley.

 The largest fundraiser held by the IceHogs is an annual Jersey Auction held out on the ice following a game.
 The jersey auction alone has raised just over $800,000 in 16 auctions.

 Themes for the auction have ranged from Elvis (2001) to Hammysauraus Rex (2007) and a tribute to the Burpee Museums Jane the Dinosaur to a jersey designed by Rockford native and Cheap Trick guitarist Rick Nielsen (2003).

 Beneficiaries in the past have included the March of Dimes, Muscular Dystrophy Association, Boys and Girls Clubs of Rockford, Big Brothers and Big Sisters, Boy Scouts and Girls Scouts of America, Northern Illinois Hospice, Jr. IceHogs hockey program and many others.

 Overall in 2015-16, the IceHogs and their generous fans brought in over $220,000 through various of fundraisers including Jersey Auctions, Bowl-A-Thon and school fundraisers.
 The donation total was the highest in the team's history.

 All proceeds from every IceHogs fundraiser have been poured back into the Rockford community to benefit local charities, kids and families in need.

 Beginning in 2010, the Rockford IceHogs have hosted an Annual Bowl-a-Thon.
 The event takes place at Cherry Bowl in Rockford and benefits local charities.
 Beneficiaries in the past have been the Sydney Ives Foundation and the Huntington's Disease Society of America.
 Fans have an opportunity to bowl with an IceHogs player, coach or staff member at the event while getting autographs and pictures with their favorite IceHogs.
 Each Bowl-a-Thon features raffle prizes, including a premium raffle, and a 50-50 drawing.
-During the first five Bowl-A-Thon’s, the event has raised over $43,000.
+During the first six Bowl-A-Thon events, over $50,000 has been raised.